MARONDA BUILDS EASILY OBSERVABLE, BETTER VALUE WITH LANSA

 U.S. Home builder Maronda Homes has built over 30,000 homes in communities across Florida, Pennsylvania and Ohio.
 Maronda has improved the scheduling and workflow of selling and building houses by using HomeSoft, a LANSA-based web solution that allows office staff, sub contractors, supervisors and sales representatives to share real-time information on the status of each home.
 Soon supervisors will have Wireless access to scheduling.

-Ronald W. Wolf, President of Maronda Homes, says, “I estimate that HomeSoft will help to save us at least US$1,000 per house in 2003.
+Ronald W. Wolf, President of Maronda Homes, says, “I estimate that HomeSoft will help to save us at least US$1,000 per house this year.
 And the system will continue to help us realize further savings in the coming years because of accurate costing, reduced overhead, faster sale closure and decrease in build time.
 It is the customer who benefits from these efficiencies.”

-We should save at least $1,000 per house in 2003, with more savings in coming years.
+We should save at least $1,000 per house this year, with more savings in coming years.

 - The Challenge

 - The Solution

 Mark Piccolo, Director of MIS at Maronda Homes, explains the dynamics of Maronda’s business.
 “Our philosophy of an Easily Observable Better Value begins with fully estimating the cost of building a house, including the labor portion and usage of even the smallest materials.
 We manufacture our own components and bulk-purchase raw materials.
 We dictate to subcontractors how the work should be done according to our model of efficiency.”